Skip to Content

 Terratornis, one of the largest flying birds ever known, dominated the skies of prehistoric North America.
 With a wingspan reaching up to 17 feet, these birds were formidable aerial predators, likely scavenging and hunting small mammals and reptiles.

 Despite their dominance, Terratornis couldn’t withstand the rapid environmental changes at the end of the Pleistocene.
+The loss of large prey and changing habitats contributed to their extinction.

 15. North American Horse